 Want an easy way to keep your body in good health?
 During this National Dental Hygiene Month make it a habit to do the Daily 4: brush, floss, rinse and chew.
 Science links good oral health care to prevention of endocarditis, an infection of the heart’s inner lining, heart disease, stroke, premature birth and low birth weight among other conditions.
 Read on and learn more about the benefits of good oral health.

-Start Practicing Good Oral Health Caregood oral health care
+Start Practicing Good Oral Health Care

 Celebrate National Dental Hygiene Month this October by doing the Daily 4: brush, floss, rinse and chew.
 Doing this simple routine every day ensures good oral health care.
 That’s important why?
 To keep your smile looking beautiful and maintaining a healthy body.